 4 key advances in the 2018 opioids law

-After officially declaring the opioid epidemic a national public health emergency in 2017, President Donald J. Trump signed significant bipartisan legislation into law that will bring much-needed relief to millions of Americans suffering as a result of the crisis.
+In 2017, President Donald J. Trump officially declared the opioid epidemic a national public health emergency, shining a spotlight on a public health threat that’s had devastating consequences for individuals, families and communities.
+A year later, Congress passed, and the president signed, significant bipartisan legislation into law to bring much-needed relief to millions of Americans suffering as a result of the crisis.

-The wide-ranging 2018 law includes important measures that will make it easier for people with opioid use disorder (OUD) – particularly Medicare and Medicaid beneficiaries – to get the care they need while cracking down on fraud and abuse that can harm those who need help the most.
+The wide-ranging 2018 law, “Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment (SUPPORT) for Patients and Communities Act,” includes important measures that will make it easier for people with opioid use disorder (OUD) – particularly Medicare and Medicaid beneficiaries – to get the care they need while cracking down on fraud and abuse that can harm those who need help the most.

 Here are four key elements of the law: